- 6 min read

 Where should you outstaff?

-As for a location with affordable salaries, both Glassdoor and Stack Overflow 2020 salary data indicate Central and, especially, Eastern Europe as low cost opportunities for organizations who need Python developers.
+As for a location with affordable salaries, both Glassdoor and Stack Overflow 2021 salary data indicate Central and, especially, Eastern Europe as low-cost opportunities for organizations that need Python developers.

 Who should you outstaff to?